Anonymvs17/uiautomation/README.md

 As you see in the example, the _DynamicLoadingPageSteps.java_ is using the _DynamicLoadingOverviewPage_ (Page Object) to perform some actions.

 ### Tests
-Tests are using combining test steps to verify some scenario by also using specific test data.
+Tests are combining test steps to verify some scenario by also using specific test data.

 Tests are located in the _ui.features_ directory.